rotki/rotki/docs/usage_guide.rst

 Customizing
 **************

 This section contains information about how to customize the application through the settings.
+By clicking on the user icon on the top right and choosing settings you can customize some basic settings for the application.

 .. _change_profit_currency: